SamuelEarl/rust-notes/notes/OPTION.md

 }
 ```

 When you initialize an object from that struct, any optional values have to be either `None` or `Some` and `Some` has to wrap a value.
-For example:
+For example, if your struct defines a field as `Option<String>`, then you have to wrap `Some()` around that string value:

 ```rust
 Json::from(Vehicle {